thijs83/Visual_Studio_Code_ROS/README.md

 Note: Make sure that the ROS environment is sourced in .bashrc and that ROS1 is mentioned with its distribution in the bar located at the bottom of VS code.
+If it is not the case, close Visual Studio Code and add the source of the ROS environment to your .bashrc and restart Visual Studio Code.
+ROS1 should now be visible.

 ## 3) Automation of the VS workspace

 Now everything is ready we can start automating using the second python script.
 To make it easy and not having to run the python script everytime, a task is made that can be run from the Command Palette.
-This task automatically runs catkin_make (with debug settings to ON) and then runs the python script to include all ros exutables to the debug section.
+This task automatically runs 'catkin build'(with debug settings to ON) and then runs the python script to include all ros exutables to the debug section.
 ```
-To do this: press Ctrl+Shift+P -->> Tasks: Run Task -->> ROS: update Build & Debug
+To do this: press Ctrl+Shift+P -->> Tasks: Run Task -->> ROS: catkin build debug ~ Debug rosrun
 ```

 ![Alt-text-1](images/tasks.png?raw=true "Tasks drop down menu") ![Alt-text-2](images/ros_build.png?raw=true "ROS build drop down menu")